“If you’re a bird, I’m a bird.” – Ryan Gosling, The Notebook

 A funny thing happened on my flight back to Vancouver.
 The 36 hours spent inside airplanes and on airports always forces me to watch as many movies as I can during my trips to India.
 The airline was playing “The Notebook”, one of my all time favorites (hey, no judging)!
 When I was done with the movie and nodded off, I dreamed of Ryan Gosling!
 Now every girl out there has dreamed of Ryan Gosling at some point in her life, but this was no ordinary dream.

 Ryan was sporting a beard and was dressed like a country boy, just like in the movie.
-He was walking around in a farm with all types of produce, looking at the plants.
+He was walking around on a farm with all types of produce, looking at the plants.
 Then he kneeled next to a bush of kale, looked right at me, and said “Hey girl, ready to cook my kale?”
 I wanted to scream out, “Hell yes I am!”, but instead I just got too excited and snapped out of my dream.

 I couldn’t get this dream out of my head after arriving in Vancouver.
 I had to get my Ryan and Kale fix.
 Since I don’t have easy access to Ryan Gosling, I went with the next best thing to make me feel better, kale.

 I have made a kale and chickpea stew with sweet potato and warm spices.
 This is a hearty soup that will brighten up a cold rainy day!
 Kale is low in calories, high in fiber, and is full of antioxidants.
-Because of it’s high fiber sulfur content, kale is particularly great for detoxifying the body and keeping the liver healthy.
-The healthy doze of ginger in this stew will help you fight cold and flu this winter!
+Because of its high fiber sulfur content, kale is particularly great for detoxifying the body and keeping the liver healthy.
+The healthy dose of ginger in this stew will help you fight cold and flu this winter!
 Hey Girl, get cooking!

 Kale and Chickpea Stew